rocheio/w3rdl3/README.md

 [Wordle](https://www.nytimes.com/games/wordle/index.html) and [Threes](https://asherv.com/threes/) combined.
 Taking the "Wordle clone wars" another step further.

-## License / Usage Restrictions
+## About

-This is a parody game written hastily in a weekend by one person and heavily inspired by the source material linked above.
+This is a parody game written in a weekend and heavily inspired by the source material linked above.
 The code found here is available under the MIT license.
+Do whatever you want with it.

-Do whatever you want with it, but understand it is unlikely to be updated further.
+Feel free to submit feature and pull requests, but at heart this is a personal project for fun and there is no long-term guarantee of maintenance.

 ## Development